rafanthx13/entrevista-questions/data-science/data-science-br.md

 O conjunto de validação é então usado para fornecer uma avaliação imparcial de um modelo enquanto o ajuste dos hiper parâmetros é feito.
 Isso melhora a generalização do modelo.

 Finalmente, um conjunto de dados de teste que o modelo nunca “viu” antes deve ser usado para a avaliação final do modelo.
 Isso permite uma avaliação imparcial do modelo.
 A avaliação nunca deve ser realizada com os mesmos dados usados para o treinamento.
 Caso contrário, o desempenho do modelo não seria representativo.

-### How do we choose K in K-fold cross-validation?
-What’s your favorite K? 👶

-There are two things to consider while deciding K: t
-+ he number of models we get and the size of validation set.
-We do not want the number of models to be too less, like 2 or 3.
-At least 4 models give a less biased decision on the metrics.
-On the other hand, we would want the dataset to be at least 20-25% of the entire data.
-So that at least a ratio of 3:1 between training and validation set is maintained.
-I tend to use 4 for small datasets and 5 for large ones as K.

 ## O que é a Matriz de confusão e tudo o que ele engloba?